mhkarimi1383/android-emulator-ansible/roles/emulator-containers/files/android-emulator-container-scripts/README.md

+# cloned from original project from google's github
+not using submodules because of some changes in files

 # Android Emulator Container Scripts

 This is a set of minimal scripts to run the emulator in a container for various